lorforlinux/docs.beagleboard.io/boards/beagley/ai/02-quick-start.rst

 When prompted, log in using the updated login credentials you updated during the USB tethering step.

-.. note:: You can not update login credentials at this step, you must update them during USB tethering step!
+..
+Important:: You can not update login credentials at this step, you must update them during boot media (software image) micrSD card flashing or USB tethering step!

 .. figure:: images/login.*
     :align: center
-    :alt: BeagleY-AI login
+    :alt: BeagleY-AI XFCE desktop login

-    BeagleY-AI login
+    BeagleY-AI XFCE desktop login

 Once logged in you should see the splash screen shown in the image below: